OpenDataManchester/Open3P/docs/3_Data_Specification/3_7_Load.md

 ---
-title: Load
+title: Loads
-description: The load is the items what are delivered to a location within Open 3P.
+description: The loads contains items what are delivered to a location within Open 3P.
 ---

-# Load
+# Loads

 All the complete packaging from different levels (primary, secondary, transit etc.), including multipacks, put together to send to the final destination.
 Each row corresponds a unique complete packaging (or multipack) item sent to a specific location during a specific time period.

+Note that all core entities can be incorporated into loads.
+This is to faciliate the interface between one organisastion's product is another organisation's packaging item.

 ## Table
 |Column|<div style="width:90px">Status</div>|Format|Notes|